-The included domain (spf.active-ns.com) effectively whitelists all our servers, including our Exchange servers.
-If you are hosting your email with us then the global SPF record only needs to be changed if you need to include another domain.
+The included domain (spf.active-ns.com) effectively allows all our IP addresses, including our Exchange servers.
+If you are hosting your email with us then the global SPF record only needs to be changed if you need to include an external domain.

 SPF is one of two anti-spam/spoofing records that is enabled by default on our servers.
 The second DNS record that is used for this purpose is DKIM, which we will look at next.

 Both SPF and DKIM records are used by DMARC to give receiving mail servers explicit instructions on what to do with an email that doesn’t pass SPF and/or DKIM checks.